Exposure is on spot

 We didn’t walk into this review expecting this smartphone to compete with camera champions, but we did hope the nicer camera spec sheet would translate to an experience at least a little better than average.
 Let’s dig into this OnePlus 7 Pro camera review and find out it OnePlus truly upped its game.

-Further, OnePlus is well along the way in testing Android 10 for the OnePlus 7 Pro.
+Update October 21: OnePlus is now seeding Android 10 for the OnePlus 7 Pro.
 The update includes new features specifically for the camera.
-It should be available to OnePlus 7 Pro owners soon.
+It should be reaching owners over the next few weeks.

 OnePlus 7 Pro camera specs